vlad0x00/vlad0x00.github.io/content/reports/thoughts-on-ai-art.md

 Title: Thoughts on AI art
 Date: 2024-02-15
 Tags: AI, art
+Synopsis: To what extent to incorporate AI in your art.

 Today, OpenAI revealed [Sora](https://openai.com/sora), the text to video AI which is mindblowingly impressive.
 The advances in AI art pose the question on how much it makes sense for a human to be in control when making images, videos, or perhaps poems, since ChatGPT is capable of writing those.